threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_proc_gen_floor_texture_scale`**

 Set the scale of the tiling of the floor material's main texture.

+- <font style="color:orange">**Deprecated**: This command has been deprecated.
+In the next major TDW update (1.x.0), this command will be removed.</font>

 ```python
 {"$type": "set_proc_gen_floor_texture_scale"}